skyfrk/hackthewood-berlin-2019/article/blog_article_2_en.md

 # Connecting the digital worlds (2/3)

-* configure applet
-* receive webhook call with ngrok to debug azure function locally
-* build azure function
-  * convert event
-  * call commanding api
-* process event on the opc ua server on the pi
+previous article: idea, demo machine and implementation approach

+this article: implementation of the connector from ifttt to tapio

 ![Sequence diagram](assets/tapio-ifttt-sequence-from-ifttt.svg)

+we use webhook component

+we want to use a serverless approach to wait for calls to safe money

+azure function

+how to debug?

+ngrok! forward a local port to a ngrok link

+download ngrok

+gen authtoken for account

 ```powershell
 PS C:\Program Files\ngrok> ./ngrok authtoken 73tnJLcq4jmjLirCbAopr_6xfRJJcYtcGOEFejCvRU9
 Authtoken saved to configuration file: C:\Users\Simon/.ngrok2/ngrok.yml
 ```

+forward azure function running on localhost:1337 to the internet

 ```powershell
 PS C:\Program Files\ngrok> ./ngrok http 1337
 ```

+monitor the calls passed through the tunnel

 ```shell
 ngrok by @inconshreveable                               (Ctrl+C to quit)